 (Let’s define this as short-sleeved tops and short-length bottoms – or plain naked.)

 Because Lyocell is a “human-processed” fiber, the individual fibers are a lot more consistent in shape and length than those in cotton.
 This is why cotton has a textured feel.

-Regardless of how soft your cotton sheets are, that textured feeling is magnified when you sleep on it all night long, particularly without pajamas.
+Regardless of how soft your cotton sheets are, that textured feeling is magnified when you sleep on them all night long, particularly without pajamas.

 It’s not so much that cotton sheets feel bad – they just feel bad in comparison.

 With these Lyocell sheets from Sheets & Giggles, you’re super aware that something is different.
 Something is missing – but in a good way.
 The friction is gone.
 The textured feeling is gone.